mshort/niu_metadata/README.md

 data_conversion
 ===============

-Stylesheets for transforming Islandora MODS and DC
+Stylesheets for transforming MODS and DC in NIU's Fedora repository.